-As mentioned above, bundled as well as unbundled utility customers could participate in the XSP.
-However, while it was not required for the XSP, keeping consistent with the CAISO rules for PDRs, it was preferred that all enrolled customers in an XSP resource be served by one LSE.
-This kept consistent with the CAISO rules for PDRs and eased dual participation between XSP and SSP II.
+As mentioned above, bundled as well as unbundled utility customers can participate in the XSP.
+However, while not required for the XSP, keeping consistent with the CAISO rules for PDRs, it was preferred that all enrolled customers in an XSP resource be served by one LSE.

-5.3 XSP Rules
+4.3 XSP Rules

-Aside from the eligibility requirements enumerated above to enter the XSP, participants had several requirements for qualification and ongoing participation to earn their participation payment.
+Aside from the eligibility requirements enumerated above to enter the XSP, participants have several requirements for qualification and ongoing participation to earn a participation payment.
 This is outlined in the following figure:

-Figure 6: Participant Operational Tasks.
-Courtesy of Olivine, Inc..
+Figure 5: Participant Operational Tasks.
+Courtesy of Olivine, Inc.